ING Banner

 11. If shut down for a long period of time then turn off the oil pumps.
 Do not forget to turn them back on before you move the telescope again.

 Fill in the night report (even if the weather was bad and you could not observe!) by selecting 'night report' which is situated in the observing logger window on the ICS monitor.
 Fill out all fields, and when done hit 'create log'.
 A copy called run_log_yyyymmdd.int is put in the observation directory so you can copy it when copying your data, and there is an option to email it to a comma-separated list of addresses.
-Please note that from March 2011 the online logs no longer show information on the targets observed for a proprietary period of one year.
-They only show the names of the observers, causes and amount of time lost and weather information for the night.
-If you arrive home and find you have lost your copy of the log please contact your support astronomer to obtain another.
+Please contact your support astronomer for copies of your log if you forget to do the above.

 The printed logbook in the control room contains fields which must be filled out during the night:

-Before leaving the building, please switch off all major lights in the control room and in the kitchen area.
-Check that no electrical devices are left on in the kitchen, e.g. sandwich toaster, coffee machine, etc.
+Before leaving the building, please switch off all the lights in the control room and in the kitchen area.
+Check that no electrical devices are left on in the kitchen, e.g. the sandwich toaster, the coffee machine, etc.

 Ready to go it alone?
 Please check you are familiar with the following tasks: